thehottgame/TheHoTTGame/Trinitarianism/Quest1.md

 There are two ways of using a term in a sigma type.
 We can extract the first part using `fst` or the second part using `snd`.
+Given `x : Σ A B` there are three interpretations of `fst` and `snd`:
+- Viewing `x` as a proof of existence
+  `fst x` provides the witness of existence and `snd` provides the proof of the property
+- Viewing `x` as a recipe `fst` extracts the first component and `snd` extracts the second component
+- Viewing `x` as a point in the total space of a bundle `fst x` is the point that `x` is over in the base space and `snd x` is the point in the fiber that `x` represents.
+  In particular you can interpret `fst` as projection from the total space to the base space, collapsing fibers.
 For example to define a map that takes an even natural and divides it by two we can
 ```agda